end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

   - open source

 ---
 # Introduction

 Here is another arduino library that I have written.

 As a desktop developer, I am not used to have memory (or even CPU) requirements as most developers will not look at memory consumption as an arduino developer would.
 Memory & CPU is cheap.
 If your application is struggling to run on today's computer, it will run smoothly in 1-2 years.

 As most arduino developers have faced, the amount of memory available on embedded devices is pretty limited.
 Having a way to save bits or our precious memory is interesting.

 BitReader is an arduino library that allows one to read or write data as chunks of bits.

 Skip to the [download section](#Download) for quick download.

 # Purpose

 This BitReader library allows one to read data which is not necessarily aligned on 8, 16 or 32 bits structures.

+{{< pleasenote >}}
   Note that since you are encoding data in binary format (bits), the trade-off is that more code is required to process/decode the data and there is a small performance delay required for decoding the data
+{{< /pleasenote >}}

 The library is useful for storing or decoding data in binary format using the minimum amount of bits.
 For examples...